Get a Prescription for Antifungals

 - Inhibiting microtubule function: Griseofulvin works by binding to microtubules, preventing them from forming the mitotic spindle necessary for cell division.
 This action specifically hampers the division of fungal cells, slowing the spread of the infection.

 Each class of antifungal medications is selectively effective against certain types of fungi, which is why the specific pathogen causing the infection must be identified to choose the most effective treatment.
-This targeted approach helps in reducing the fungal population while aiming to preserve human cells, minimizing potential side effects.
+This targeted approach helps reduce the fungal population while aiming to preserve human cells and minimize potential side effects.

 Side effects of antifungal medication